gonter/redmine-sync/README.md

 Status

-My current goal is to synchronize one isolated project, which only has Wiki pages and attachments, from one instance to another.
+My current goal is to synchronize one isolated project, which only has Wiki pages and attachments, from one Redmine instance to another.
 In the end, this project shall only be used on the destination instance.
-This is more complicated that initially assumed but still leaves out the rather hairy problem of migrating issues or even issue numbers and whatever embedded in Wiki text.
+This is more complicated than initially assumed, but still leaves out the rather hairy problem of migrating issues or even issue numbers and whatever embedded in Wiki text.

 Right now, synchronizing stuff that are related to users work.
 Wiki migration seems to work now too.

-The next step is are Wiki-Attachments.
+The next step: Wiki-Attachments

 Why Perl?
 I'm not fluent enough in Ruby to even consider it as the tool of choice for this problem.
 The script directly talks with